sthiringer/politilt-hoohacks19/backend/README.md

 ```

 ### Our Corpus
 We classified political bias using the [Ideological Books Corpus](https://people.cs.umass.edu/~miyyer/ibc/).
 This dataset contains labeled data related to American politics.
+A political science expert labeled sentences from books and magazines written by authors with known ideologies.
 Specifically, it has 2025 liberal sentences, 1701 conservative sentences, and 600 neutral sentences.
-They were labeled by a political science expert
+Each sentence was labeled by a political science expert.

 ### Running the App
 To run dev Flask Server: `python -m flask run`